Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\authConfig.js` file.
-1. Find the key `tenantID` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `tenantID` and replace the existing value with your Microsoft Entra tenant/directory ID.
-1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Microsoft admin center.

 1. Open the `SPA\src\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Microsoft admin center.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Microsoft Entra tenant/directory ID.
-1. Find the key `Enter_the_Web_Api_App_Id_Uri_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the key `Enter_the_Web_Api_App_Id_Uri_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Microsoft admin center.

 ### Step 5: Running the sample